qutang/mhealth-storage-format/README.md

 # mHealth Specification

-mHealth specification is a machine and human readable, extensible physical, physiological and contextual data file storage convention.
+mHealth specification is a machine and human readable, extensible physical, physiological and contextual data storage convention.